movementlabsxyz/movement-hack-temp/src/ch04-01-what-is-ownership.md

 #}
 ```

 Observe that now, there is only ever a single array at a time.
 At L1, the value of `a` is a pointer (represented by dot with an arrow) to the array inside the heap.
 The statement `let b = a` copies the pointer from `a` into `b`, but the pointed-to data is not copied.
+Note that `a` is now grayed out because it has been *moved* &mdash; we will see what that means in a moment.

 {{#quiz ../quizzes/ch04-01-ownership-sec1-stackheap.toml}}